APSIS-ANALYSIS/PERIGEE/README.md

 ```sh
 CMake ~/PERIGEE/examples/nonlinear_heat_eqn/ -DCMAKE_BUILD_TYPE=Release
 ```
 Now the value of `CMAKE_BUILD_TYPE` is set to `Release`.
 The code will be compiled in the optimized mode.
-For more information about the compiler, please refer this [note](docs/Introduction_to_Scientific_and_Technical_Computing/Compilers.pdf).
-Then run the following command to compile the code.
+For more information about the compiler, please refer to this [note](docs/Introduction_to_Scientific_and_Technical_Computing/Compilers.pdf).
+CMake will generate the Makefile for you and you just need to run the following command to compile the source code.
 ```sh
 make
 ```
+Of course you may add `-j2` to run Makefile with 2 threads.
 If the make complains about the auto keyword or the nullptr, your default compiler does not support C++11.
 You may add `set (CMAKE_CXX_STANDARD 11)` in your .cmake configuration file to enforce the C++11 standard.

 ## References
 ### Finite Element Method